ethereum/consensus-specs/specs/core/0_beacon-chain.md

 3. The per-slot transitions, which happens at every slot.
 4. The per-block transitions, which happens at every block.

+Transition section notes:
-The state-root caching, caches the state root of the previous slot;
+* The state-root caching, caches the state root of the previous slot;
-The per-epoch transitions focus on the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization;
+* The per-epoch transitions focus on the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization;
-The per-slot transitions focus on the slot counter and block roots records updates;
+* The per-slot transitions focus on the slot counter and block roots records updates;
-The per-block transitions generally focus on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`.
+* The per-block transitions generally focus on verifying aggregate signatures and saving temporary records relating to the per-block activity in the `BeaconState`.

 Beacon blocks that trigger unhandled Python exceptions (e.g. out-of-range list accesses) and failed `assert`s during the state transition are considered invalid.

-_Note_: If there are skipped slots between a block and its parent block, run the steps in the [per-epoch](#per-epoch-processing) and [per-slot](#per-slot-processing) sections once for each skipped slot and then once for the slot containing the new block.
+_Note_: If there are skipped slots between a block and its parent block, run the steps in the [state-root](#state-root-caching), [per-epoch](#per-epoch-processing), and [per-slot](#per-slot-processing) sections once for each skipped slot and then once for the slot containing the new block.

 ### State-root caching